 - Plywood and plate installation.
 For retrofit projects where there is no access to the floor underneath, you can install the system above using the plywood and plate technique.

 These methods have pros and cons and selecting one typically depends on the existing flooring.
-You may want to ask your contractor which option is best so that you can ensure maximum heat output and energy efficiency.
+You may want to ask your heating service contractor which option is best so that you can ensure maximum heat output and energy efficiency.

 Tips for efficient use of underfloor heating

 Indeed the energy efficiency of a radiant heating system depends significantly on the installation method.
 But, as the homeowner, there are also some best practices you need to observe.